sassoftware/viya4-monitoring-kubernetes/samples/gke-monitoring/README.md

 Although there are several ways to deploy the sidecar to a Prometheus pod, this sample directly supports only
 [Prometheus custom resources](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/api.md#prometheus)
-such as those deployed by the SAS Viya monitoring components in this repository.
+such as those deployed by the SAS Viya Monitoring components in this repository.

 ## Using This Sample